-Adding a new pet to your family can be a balancing act, and if you already have a senior dog, the challenges can be even greater.
+Adding a new pet to your family can be a balancing act, and if you already have a senior dog, the challenges can be even more significant.
 Older dogs can be set in their ways and less tolerant of the antics of a new dog or cat entering their household.
-Here are some tips to help make the transition smoother and easier on your senior dog.
+Here are some tips to help make the transition smoother and more comfortable for your senior dog.

 When introducing a new cat, it’s important to go slowly and let the animals get used to each other’s smell before they ever see each other.
-In the beginning, keep your cat and dog separated, and when you are ready to make the physical introduction, allow your cat to run free but keep your dog on leash.
-This allows the cat to escape if she feels nervous and prevents your dog from chasing or harassing the cat.
+In the beginning, keep your cat and dog separated, and when you are ready to make the face-to-face introduction, allow your cat to run free but keep your dog on a leash.
+Doing so will allow a nervous cat to escape while preventing your dog from chasing or harassing.

 3. Remember that your senior dog has bonded with you for many years.
 Rather than being excited about a new addition to the family, he might feel jealous that he’s losing exclusive access to your attention.
 It’s only natural to give your new pet lots of love, but be sure to balance that with focus on your senior dog.
 Give each animal one-on-one time with human family members.
 And if possible, keep your older dog’s routine as stable as you can.
 Dogs are creatures of habit, and the more things stay the same, despite a new addition, the happier your senior dog will be.

 Be cautious with special toys and treats.
-To combat aggression and jealousy, give high value items while the animals are separated.
-This allows them to enjoy their treat without being hassled.
+To combat aggression and jealousy, give high-value items while the animals are separated.
+It will allow them to enjoy their treat without being hassled.
 It’s also helpful to do your training while the pets are apart.
 And don’t stop teaching your older dog new behaviors just because a new pet has entered your home.
-If you get a new cat, your dog might require special training, such as a strong “leave it” cue that teaches your dog to ignore the cat, while reinforcing good manners.
+If you get a new cat, your dog might require specialized training, such as a strong “leave it” cue that teaches your dog to ignore the cat, while reinforcing good manners.
 Using “sit” or “down” commands can help set a good example for a new dog in the house.

 4. Keep your senior dog entertained with brain-stimulating games and toys.
-This will help keep him mentally active and young at heart, and therefore a better fit for a new canine playmate.
+It will help keep your pet mentally active and young at heart, and therefore a better fit for a new canine playmate.
 In the case of a new cat, the busier your senior dog is with his own activities, the less the newcomer will bother him.
 Games like hide-and-seek are suitable for older dogs.
-You can hide around the house or yard and encourage your dog to look for you, or hide his favorite toy.
+You can hide around the house or yard and encourage your dog to look for you or hide his favorite toy.